-“Factors affecting the availability of crop or of a competing crop in the largest production areas have the greatest influence on a crop’s price.
-Prices tend to follow the production cycle of a crop in years of adequate available supply.
-To help with their pricing decisions, crop marketers should be aware of seasonal price patterns of crops that they produce.”
+‘Therefore, from the supply side, prices tend to follow the production cycle of a crop.
+To help with their pricing decisions, crop marketers should be aware of seasonal price patterns of crops that they produce.’

-“They tend to trade sideways to lower into mid-February and then improve into spring.
-Canola prices tend to peak sometime in May-June and, unless production problems continue to support prices, canola prices usually erode from mid-July into a harvest low.
-Often that price decline into harvest is interrupted by a frost concern or event in August or early September.”
+Canola prices tend to level off into year-end, often improve during the December holiday period, trade sideways to lower into mid-February and then improve into spring.
+Prices tend to peak sometime in May-June and, unless production problems continue to support prices, usually erode from mid-July into a harvest low.
+Often that price decline into harvest is interrupted by a frost concern in August or early September.

-“Fall delivered prices tend to be the highest at the beginning of the growing season when production uncertainty is the highest.
-That is often the best time to forward price some expected production, considering cash flow needs and available storage for the expected new crop.”
+‘Seasonal price patterns are one factor to consider when developing a marketing plan and analyzing a market.
+Fall delivered prices tend to be the highest at the beginning of the growing season when production uncertainty is the greatest.
+That is often the best time to forward price some expected production, considering cash flow needs and available storage for the expected new crop.’

-However,” he explains, “in a year of reduced crop production in a major northern hemisphere area, prices can rise during the growing season right into harvest.
-Because of this possibility and that of an unexpected production shortfall on your farm, the recommendation is to only forward contract with buyers up to about 50% of expected production.
-To price a higher percentage of canola prior to harvest, it is prudent to use the futures or options market to avoid the additional physical delivery commitment.”
+However, Blue points out that in a year of reduced crop production in a major Northern hemisphere area, prices can rise during the growing season right into harvest.
+‘Because of this possibility and that of an unexpected production shortfall on your farm, it is recommended to only forward contract with buyers up to about 50% of expected production.
+To price a higher percentage of canola prior to harvest, it is prudent to use the futures or options market to avoid additional physical delivery commitment.’

-“Seasonal prices should be considered as more of a tendency than a certainty.
-However, of the many factors that can affect crop prices, the seasonal price pattern is still deserving of a crop marketer’s respect.”
+Seasonal prices should be considered as more of a tendency than a certainty.
+‘However, of the many factors that can affect crop prices, the seasonal price pattern is deserving of a crop marketer’s respect,’ says Blue.

 Connect with Neil Blue: